Skip to main content

 Choose service providers and set up supports

-Your support coordinator or NDIS contact will help you find providers who will best meet your needs and align with your goals.
+Your support coordinator or NDIS partner will help you find providers who will best meet your needs and align with your goals.
 Whether it's help with daily tasks, therapy services or specialised equipment, there are a variety of providers available to help you.

-It’s time to schedule therapy sessions, organise transport services or choose the equipment that you need, so you can achieve your goals!
 Here’s a bit of a guide to what you can use your NDIS funds for.

 If you’re new to the NDIS and want personalised guidance from a registered provider, our friendly team is here to help.
 Reach out today to explore how we can support you on your journey.